AML non-compliance forces regulatory bodies to discipline companies through the penalty system.

 Some countries use a top-down model following the FATF recommendations while others apply a bottom-up approach by harmonising their standards with global demands.

-The International Monetary Fund (IMF) is another financial organization taking part in the combating money laundering.
+The International Monetary Fund (IMF) is another financial organisation taking part in the combating money laundering.

 The IMF controls the economic performance of the countries, members of the European Union.
 Its greatest concern is the influence of money laundering on the effectiveness of the whole EU economy.